MicrosoftDocs/Viva/Viva/solutions/hybrid-workforce-experience-intro.md

 # Hybrid workforce experience report Onsite days solution

-What you'll learn:
+With this solution, you'll:

 > [!div class="checklist"]
 >
-> * How to create an **OnsiteDays** attribute, which is required to use the Hybrid workforce experience Power BI template
+> * Create an **OnsiteDays** attribute, which is required to use the Hybrid workforce experience Power BI template.

+In this article, you'll:

+> [!div class="checklist"]
+>
-> * What the Hybrid workforce experience report from Microsoft Viva Insights does and how it can help your organization as it transitions to hybrid working modes
+> * Learn what the Hybrid workforce experience report from Microsoft Viva Insights does and how it can help your organization as it transitions to hybrid working modes.
+> * Get an overview of the solution and which steps you'll need to complete.

 ## Background